stephchang/DH150-Stephanie/Assignment 08/README.md

 - Ingredients search bar: Clear and easily accessible search bar for users to add ingredients efficiently

-- Filter: Obvious filter that has clear filter categories
+- Filter: Obvious filter that has clear filter categories so users can narrow down their search and find what their looking for in a faster manner

-- Grocery list: Allows users to add missing ingredients into a list
+- Grocery list: Allows users to add missing ingredients into a list so they can conveniently pull up the list when they're at the grocery store, allowing them to remember what ingredients they need to buy

-This low-fidelity prototype allowed me to test if the flows made sense and if the features were functional for when people search for recipes using ingredients.

 <img src="https://stephchang.github.io/DH150-Stephanie/wireframe.png" width="100%">

 After refining my wireframes, I conducted a wireflow test to make sure that the user would be able to follow the flow.
+This low-fidelity prototype allowed me to test if the flows made sense and if the features were functional.
 From this test, I was able to further reiterate on my prototype to make it more intutive to the user.
 Below is the marked up photo after the user had tested it.

 <img src="https://stephchang.github.io/DH150-Stephanie/wireflowtesting.png" width="100%">